Paul Goldschmidt Player Props: Cardinals vs. Royals

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .925, fueled by an OBP of .400 to go with a slugging percentage of .525.
-All three of those stats are tops among St. Louis hitters this season.
+- Goldschmidt has an OPS of .912, fueled by an OBP of .395 to go with a slugging percentage of .517.
+All three of those stats are best among St. Louis hitters this season.

-- Among the qualified hitters in MLB, his batting average ranks 19th, his on-base percentage ranks 10th, and he is 17th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 27th in batting average, 13th in on-base percentage, and 20th in slugging.

-- Looking at the 53 games he has played this season, he's hit a home run in six of them (11.3%), and in 4.2% of his trips to the dish.
+- In 11.1% of his games this year, he has gone deep, and 4.1% of his trips to the dish.

-- Goldschmidt has driven home a run in 16 games this season (30.2%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on one occasion..
+- Goldschmidt has had at least one RBI in 29.6% of his games this year (16 of 54), with more than one RBI eight times (14.8%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.